 The spirit connected with Thespian Hall has been affectionately dubbed Mrs. X. She has been captured in photographs in the theater and has been described as having grey hair, a white collared blouse, and a dark skirt.

-She carries a pocketbook and her face is usually blurred.
-The first known photograph was taken by the family of an opera singer, who had been performing that night.
+She carries a pocketbook, and her face is usually blurred.
+The first known photograph was taken by an opera singer’s family, who had been performing that night.

-Lemp Mansion is one of the most haunted places in Missouri.
-It is now a restaurant and bed and breakfast, but originally it was the Lemp Family home.
+Lemp Mansion is now a restaurant and bed and breakfast, but originally it was the Lemp Family home.

 Several members of the Lemp family died in the building under tragic circumstances.
 So it is no surprise that it is their ghosts who are said to haunt the property.

-Zombie Road is perhaps one of the most fascinating and of course one of the most haunted places in Missouri.
-It was officially known as Lawler Ford Road, but it has been known as Zombie Road since the 1950s.
+Located just outside St Louis, Missouri, Zombie road was officially known as Lawler Ford Road, but it has been known as Zombie Road since the 1950s.

-There are many chilling tales that are associated with the road, including one about the so-called ‘zombie killer’.
-He is supposed to have been a creepy loner, who lived in a shack in the woods and would attack young lovers who came to the spot for some alone time!
+Many chilling tales are associated with the road, including one about the so-called ‘zombie killer.’
+He is supposed to have been a creepy loner who lived in a shack in the woods and would attack young lovers who came to the spot for some alone time!